 Childhood provides the best time frame to decrease the lifelong effects of trauma.
 The older we get, the harder it becomes to battle it.
 It is possible to battle personality disorders.
 However, adults must desire to work extremely hard to overcome those beliefs and behaviors that have been ingrained over their lifetimes.
 The best chances to overcome trauma is to begin the work as soon as possible.

 We can all do something to overcome the effects of early trauma in our society.
 As parents, we can recognize and fight for the right help our children need.
-As friends and family members, we can educate ourselves and support parents raising children with RAD.
-As professionals, we can continue to learn about what works for kids with RAD as well as what does not.
-As citizens, we can advocate for sufficient funding and education to support parents raising children with RAD.
+As friends and family members, we can educate ourselves and support parents raising children with DTD.
+As professionals, we can continue to learn about what works for kids with DTD as well as what does not.
+As citizens, we can advocate for sufficient funding and education to support parents raising children with DTD.
 There is not one easy solution but we each have a voice.

 For parents, professionals, family members, citizens—everyone:

-- Understand that, while love is important for children with RAD, love alone will not “fix” trauma.
+- Understand that, while love is important for children with DTD, love alone will not “fix” trauma.